AlpacaTravel/graphql-docs/topics/itinerary/Adding Directions/README.md

 When displaying a sequence of locations, such as a summary of the locations on an itinerary and the directions moving between these locations, you can use the edge data available between locations to query the connecting directions.

+The `directions` edge property supports a number of ways to target directions including defining `direction` as `Inbound` or `Outbound`, or also targeting an `accuracy` as `Place` or `Location`.
+You can also restrict associations based on parent descendants.

 ```graphql
 # Query the itinerary locations, with information about the directions between